tAndreani/DNA-Demethylation-Gadd45/README.md

 #!/bin/sh

 #SBATCH --job-name=Alignment     # job name
-#SBATCH --array=1-494            # Number of Job (according to the number of splitted files for each sample)
+#SBATCH --array=1-494            # Number of Job (according to the number of splitted files in the exported variables)
 #SBATCH --nodes=1                # nodes
 #SBATCH -p andrade               # queue
 #SBATCH -A jgu-cbdm